Lumina-DEX/lumina-permissioned/packages/contracts/order.md

 #### Disadvantage

-Assets need to be bridge to protokit, we need to host the protokit solution and the app can't be use if the rollup is down, also the solution will be centralized
+Assets need to be bridge to protokit, some algorithm can be difficult to implement, we need to host the protokit solution and the app can't be use if the rollup is down, also the solution will be centralized

 ![Onchain action state schema](https://github.com/Lumina-DEX/lumina-permissioned/blob/feat/permissioned/packages/contracts/order-protokit.png?raw=true)